richardbarran/django-photologue/docs/pages/installation.rst

     INSTALLED_APPS = (
          # ...other installed applications,
          'photologue',
-         'south',		# if it's not already in your INSTALLED_APPS.
          'sortedm2m',
+         'south',   # Only if you're relying on South for migrations.
     )

 #.
 Confirm that your `MEDIA_ROOT <https://docs.djangoproject.com/en/dev/ref/settings/#media-root>`_ and